Koxei/Cadro-Ai/README.md

 ## Technological Edge

-By integrating quantum-inspired processing with AI-driven analysis, Crazo achieves:
+By integrating quantum-inspired processing with AI-driven analysis, Mazo Framework achieves:

 - **Unparalleled Accuracy**: In pattern recognition and predictive analytics.
 - **Real-Time Insights**: Process complex datasets at industry-leading speeds.
 - **Scalable Performance**: Adaptable to fluctuating market conditions.

-Crazo represents the next frontier in blockchain intelligence, setting new benchmarks in analytical precision and computational efficiency.
+Mazo Framework represents the next frontier in blockchain intelligence, setting new benchmarks in analytical precision and computational efficiency.